-Candidates for student teaching shall arrange their program so as to remain in the student teaching training situation for 16 weeks.
+Candidates for Teacher Internship shall arrange their program so as to remain in the internship training situation for 16 weeks.
 In some cases, a special supervisory fee ranging from \$50.00 to \$100.00 may be charged by the authority of the school district concerned.
 This fee is not to be confused with the \$50.00 laboratory fee required by the College.
-Students who bring discredit upon Rust College and/or the Division of Education by their conduct as student teachers will be dismissed from the teacher preparation program.
+Students who bring discredit upon Rust College and/or the Division of Education by their conduct as interns will be dismissed from the teacher education program.

-Completion of Student Teaching
+Completion of Teacher Internship

 Every prospective teacher education major will be examined by the Academic Division in their respective certification area to ascertain their readiness for teaching.
-Each candidate will submit a performance portfolio which includes a multimedia presentation of the student teaching experience, an assessment unit and an electronic copy of the portfolio.
+Each candidate will submit a performance portfolio which includes a multimedia presentation of the teacher internship experience, an assessment unit and an electronic copy of the portfolio.
 The guidelines for the portfolio are listed in the syllabus for the class but must include documentation of student performance in compliance with Division of Education periodic evaluations, INTASC, NCATE, TIAI, ISTE, MS Frameworks and Benchmarks and NBPTS standards.